-Annual recurring revenue (ARR) can be a critical metric for understanding the financial health of a company and forecasting revenue growth.
+Annual recurring revenue (ARR) can be a critical metric for understanding a company's financial health and forecasting revenue growth.

-In this article, we’ll explain what ARR is, how it can be calculated, and why it’s a particularly useful metric for startups and small businesses.
-Additionally, we'll look at some common mistakes that businesses make when interpreting the results of an ARR calculation, as well as some tips for growing recurring revenue into the future.
+We’ll explain ARR, how it can be calculated, and why it’s a handy metric for startups and small businesses.
+Additionally, we'll look at some common mistakes companies make when interpreting the results of an ARR calculation and share some tips for growing recurring revenue into the future.

-Put simply, ARR is the amount of revenue a company generates each year based on predictable, recurring charges to its customer base.
+ARR is the revenue a company generates yearly based on predictable, recurring charges to its customer base.
 Most commonly, ARR is used by businesses utilizing a subscription model, such as B2C streaming services like Netflix or Hulu, or contract-based B2B service providers such as software-as-a-service (SaaS) companies.

-ARR is calculated by adding the total recurring revenue generated from customers on an annual basis, including through product upgrades and add-ons, and subtracting losses incurred through downgrades and cancellations, or churn.
+ARR is calculated by adding the total recurring revenue generated from customers annually, including through product upgrades and add-ons, and subtracting losses incurred through downgrades and cancellations or churn.

 Why is ARR important for small businesses and startups?

-As its primary and most essential function, ARR helps companies with financial forecasting, or accurately predicting future revenue.
-By knowing what to expect in advance, you can dramatically improve initiatives around financing planning & analysis, and have a better idea of how to manage cash flows and allocate resources throughout the company more effectively.
+ARR helps companies with financial forecasting or accurately predicting future revenue.
+Knowing what to expect in advance can dramatically improve financing planning and analysis initiatives.
+You'll also better understand how to manage cash flows and allocate resources throughout the company more effectively.

-Being able to attract investors during your company’s early stages is essential for ensuring continued growth.
-Naturally, interested parties will need a reliable way to assess your business’s performance, and to determine if they can expect the business model to remain successful in the long term.
+Attracting investors during your company’s early stages ensures continued growth.
+Interested parties will need a reliable way to assess your business’s performance and to determine if they can expect the business model to remain successful in the long term.

 Evaluating the success of your business model

-Launching a successful subscription business or SaaS company often requires a fair amount of trial and error.
-There will likely be room to improve your business model in the early stages, and calculating ARR will help reveal your strengths and pain points, and ultimately identify where adjustments should be made.
+Launching a successful subscription business or SaaS company requires a fair amount of trial and error.
+There will likely be room to improve your business model in the early stages, and calculating ARR will help reveal your strengths and pain points and ultimately identify where adjustments should be made.

 Annual recurring revenue formula